marionettejs/backbone.marionette/docs/marionette.behavior.md

 ### Events / Initialize Order

-If both view and behavior are listening for the same event, this will be executed first in the view than in the behavior as below.
+If both view and behavior are listening for the same event, this will be executed first in the view then in the behavior as below.

 The View + Behavior initialize process is as follows: